sciZer0/7/v/README.md

 For now, Bitcoin is both permissionless and highly-sustainable.

-And, Bitcoin might have been the undisputed leader until some moment.
-For example, until there is a fundamentally better token — a token with pre-programmed decreasing of supply, with the ideal Gini, and which is fundamentally much better in other key aspects.
+And, Bitcoin might have been the leader until some moment.
+For example, until there is a fundamentally better token — a token with pre-programmed decreasing of supply, with the ideal Gini, and which is fundamentally much better in a lot of other key aspects.

 Over time, the whole point of Bitcoin as a blockchain, thanks to its unique (historical) status of the 1st cryptocurrency, might be more clear and more about the same point that, for example, a Leonardo da Vinci's painting or a set of NFTs of a unique art collection has, and which is the flexing — the ultimate way for people to flex.